setsojs/setso/readme.md

 ## Adding css

-setso supports css files.
-Setso will inject a css file into the corresponding file (based on the name)
+Setso supports css files and will inject them automatically into the corresponding file (based on the name)

 To add css: